 - Experience in any of the following program areas: adolescent sexual and reproductive health, family planning, behavioral economics.

 To apply, please visit HCDExchange.org/apply and submit your CV and a short cover letter outlining why you’re an excellent candidate for this role.

-Note that this is a “local hire” — candidates must be nationals of a country located in Sub-Saharan Africa or South Asia.
+Note that this is a “local hire” — candidates must be nationals of a country located in Sub-Saharan Africa.
+This position is for Kenyan nationals only.

 The application deadline is 5pm on September 20, 2020 (EAT time).
 Applications will be reviewed on a rolling basis.